-On Monday 11th December 1893 a meeting of the Ratepayers and Owners in the Abertillery District took place in the committee room at the Market Hall, Abertillery.
-The meeting was organised by Mr Lewis Reynold Rogers, Chairman of the Local Board to consent to the promotion of a Bill by the Local Board in the coming session of Parliament for an Act to authorise the authority to acquire the existing Gas and Water undertakings of the Brynmawr and Abertillery Gas and Water Company.
-Also to execute the work and exercise their powers and erect additional water works for increasing the supply to the Abertillery District.
+On Monday 11th December 1893 a meeting of the ratepayers and owners in the Abertillery district took place in the committee room at the Market Hall, Abertillery.
+The meeting was organised by Mr Lewis Reynold Rogers, chairman of the Abertillery Local Board to consent to the promotion of a bill by the local board in the coming session of parliament for an Act to authorise the authority to acquire the existing gas and water undertakings of the Brynmawr and Abertillery Gas and Water Company.
+Also to execute the work and exercise their powers and erect additional water works for increasing the supply to the Abertillery district.

-In November 1894 the Tender of Messrs Spitals & Co of Newport was accepted for the supply of pipes to be used at the new Waterworks Cwmtillery.
+In November 1894 the tender of Messrs Spitals & Co of Newport was accepted for the supply of pipes to be used at the new waterworks at Cwmtillery.

 Tenders for the Construction of the Cwmtillery Reservoir and Waterworks.

-The pipes were to have been laid at a depth of between 4′ and 5′ feet though owing to a mix up with the plans Mr Wallace was laying them at between 2′ and 3′ feet, owing to the bad weather they should have been laid at a greater depth.
-The average wage of the workmen working in the trenches at the reservoir were 23s 2d. per week, equivalent to £136.00 in todays money.
-The Bricklayers later employed by Mr Noel Bagley were being paid 9d per hour, based on a 5 day week that was equivalent to about £180.00 in todays money.
+The pipes were to have been laid at a depth of between 4′ and 5′ feet though owing to a mix up with the plans Mr Wallace was laying them at between 2′ and 3′ feet, owing to the possibility of bad weather they should have been laid at a greater depth.
+The average wage of the workmen working in the trenches at the reservoir were 23s.
+2d. per week, equivalent to £136.00 in today’s money.
+The bricklayers later employed by Mr Noel Bagley were being paid 9d. per hour, based on a 5 day week that was equivalent to about £180.00 in today’s money.

-The Tender of Mr Noel Bagley at £15,623.
+The contract was awarded to Mr Noel Bagley with the tender of £15,623.
 6s.
 10d.
-The position of Clerk of the Works was awarded to Mr Leaworthy, though later there were reports of a Mr John McIlwaine as the Clerk of the Works with a wage of £2.
-10s. per week.
-The Council appointed Mr Ernst Lichtenberg as Joint-Contractor to Mr Bagley at the Cwmtillery Waterworks.
+The position of clerk of the works was awarded to Mr Leaworthy, though later there were reports of a Mr John McIlwaine as the clerk of the works with a wage of £2.
+10s.
+0d. per week.
+The council appointed Mr Ernst Lichtenberg as joint-contractor to Mr Bagley at the Cwmtillery Waterworks.